 \section{Results}

-We have carried out many simulations employing different exchange-correlation functionals (VWN, GL, PW and LB) and self-interaction-corrected models (ADSIC, SIC, GAM and KLI).
-It turns out that KLI is the best compromise for obtaining: \textit{i)} electron binding energies of inner subshells close to the experimental values (see Table \ref{tab:bind_ener}); and \textit{ii)} a long-range Coulomb behavior of the effective potential (see Figure \ref{fig:pot109Cd}).
+We have carried out many calculations employing different exchange-correlation functionals (VWN, GL, PW and LB) and self-interaction-corrected models (ADSIC, SIC, GAM and KLI).
+It turned out that KLI is the best compromise for obtaining: \textit{i)} electron binding energies of inner subshells close to the experimental values (see Table \ref{tab:bind_ener}); and \textit{ii)} a long-range Coulomb behavior of the effective potential (see Fig. \ref{fig:pot109Cd}).
 Moreover, we have found that within the KLI model, the results depend only very slightly on the exchange-correlation functional utilized.
-Therefore, we have employed the VWN functional for the comparison of the results obtained with both Kotochigova and KLI models.
+Therefore, we have employed the VWN functional for the comparison of the results obtained with both Kotochigova and MCDF models.